With an eye on economic revival, here is what will function after May17

 Next phase of lockdown: Revival of all economic activity, bar on social-religious gatherings

 The colour coding of the zones are likely to remain the same.
-However this call would be taken by the states and not by the Centre as is the case now.
+However, this call would be taken by the states and not by the Centre as is the case now.
 Another key call would be on allowing the e-commerce platforms to deliver non-essentials.

 Most states are unlikely to allow the resumption of barber services.
 The resumption of these services would remain closed in the red zones.
-However in the orange and green zones, they may be permitted subject to very strict norms.
+However, in the orange and green zones, they may be permitted subject to very strict norms.

 Metro services are likely to resume in many states barring Maharashtra.
 In Delhi, it may be recalled that the CISF had prepared a standard operating procedure for the resumption of metro services.